Pranesh-2005/AI-Generated-Video-Detector/README.md

 ## Demo-Data

-You can test the deepfake detection capabilities of DeepSecure-AI by uploading your video files.
+You can test the deepfake detection capabilities of this by uploading your video files.
 The tool will analyze each frame of the video, detect faces, and determine the likelihood of the video being real or fake.

 Examples:
 1. [Video1-fake-1-ff.mp4](#)